Drilling Tools International (DTI)

 AI Analysis | Feedback

-Mr. Prejean brings over 40 years of industry experience, commencing his career in 1979 with field operations in the Gulf of Mexico.
-In 1999, he founded Wildcat Services, a provider of specialty automatic drilling equipment that grew to deploy over 500 systems in 20 countries within five years and was subsequently sold to National Oilwell Varco (now NOV, Inc.) in 2004.
-He also co-founded several other oilfield services companies and has been actively involved in numerous merger and acquisition transactions and their subsequent business integration processes.
-He joined Drilling Tools International as CEO in 2013.
+Mr. Prejean has over 40 years of industry experience, beginning his career in 1979 in field operations in the Gulf of Mexico.
+In 1999, he founded Wildcat Services, a provider of specialty automatic drilling equipment, which grew to over 500 systems in 20 countries before being sold to National Oilwell Varco in 2004.
+He has also co-founded several other oilfield services companies focused on solids control, downhole tool development, MWD products, and precision metal cutting and machining.
+Mr. Prejean has been involved in multiple merger and acquisition transactions.

 David Johnson, Chief Financial Officer

-Mr. Johnson serves as the Chief Financial Officer for Drilling Tools International, a role he has held since joining the company in 2013.
+Mr. Johnson serves as the Chief Financial Officer for Drilling Tools International, a role he has held since October 2013.
 He possesses over three decades of accounting experience, with more than two decades specifically in the oil and gas industry.
-His prior significant financial and administrative roles include positions at Directional Drilling Company, Sharewell Energy Services, and PathFinder Energy Services, Inc.
+His previous significant roles in finance and administration include positions at Directional Drilling Company, Sharewell Energy Services, and PathFinder Energy Services, Inc.

 Aldo Rodriguez, Vice President, Sales

-Mr. Parker holds the title of Vice President, Corporate Development at Drilling Tools International.
+Mr. Meier is the President of Diamond Products at Drilling Tools International.

 AI Analysis | Feedback